History of the alphabet: Predecessors

 Two scripts are well attested from before the end of the 4th millennium BC: Mesopotamian cuneiform and Egyptian hieroglyphs.
-Hieroglyphs were employed in three ways in Ancient Egyptian texts: as pictograms denoting an object visually depicted by the hieroglyph (or logograms representing extensions of the object), as phonograms denoting sounds, or as determinatives which provide clues to meaning without directly writing sounds.
-Since vowels were mostly unwritten, the hieroglyphs which indicated a single consonant could have been used as a consonantal alphabet, or abjad.
-This was not done when writing the Egyptian language, but seems to have been an influence on the creation of the first alphabet.
+Hieroglyphs were employed in three ways in Ancient Egyptian texts: as pictograms depicting an object visually (or more complex logograms), as phonograms denoting sounds, or as determinatives which provide clues to meaning without directly writing sounds.
+Since vowels were mostly unwritten, the hieroglyphs which indicated each single consonant could have been used as a consonantal alphabet, or abjad.
+This possibility was not realized in Egyptian writing, but seems to have been an influence on the creation of the first alphabet.
 All subsequent alphabets around the world have either descended from this first Semitic alphabet, or have been inspired by one of its descendants by stimulus diffusion, with the possible exception of the Meroitic alphabet, a 3rd-century BC adaptation of hieroglyphs in Nubia to the south of Egypt.
 The rongorongo script of Easter Island may also be an independently invented alphabet, but too little is known of it to be certain.

 Consonantal alphabets

-Semitic alphabet
+Semitic alphabets

-The Proto-Sinaitic script was invented by a community of West Semitic laborers in the Sinai Peninsula in the 2nd millennium BC, and was used to write the community's native West Semitic languages.
+The Proto-Sinaitic script was invented by a community of laborers in the Sinai Peninsula in the 2nd millennium BC, and was used to write their native languages.
 It has not been fully deciphered.
 The oldest examples are found as graffiti in the Wadi el-Hol and date to c.
 1850 BC.
-The table below shows hypothetical prototypes of the Phoenician alphabet in Egyptian hieroglyphs.
-Several correspondences have been proposed with Proto-Sinaitic letters.
+The letters denoted consonant sounds only: since meaning in semitic words is mainly expressed by their consonants, letters for vowels were unnecessary.
+The table below shows hypothesized prototypes of the Phoenician alphabet in Egyptian hieroglyphs, though several possibilities have been proposed.